whereisciao/weather-app/README.md

 Sentry.io was added for application monitoring.

+> Cache results for 30 minutes by zip code.

+To save on weather API requests, additional caching was added to save on municipalities and cities.

 # Getting Started

 1. An Open Weather Map API Key is required to request weather data.
 A key should be provided by your contact, or you could register your own  by visiting https://openweathermap.org/.